peerix - v0.5.0

 // listen for peer connection state changes

-peer.on('connection', (e) => {
+peer.on("connection", (e) => {

-const { remote } = e;
+const { remote, state } = e;

 });